Quantum Entanglement Dynamics of Spacetime and Matter: Conceptual aspects of information-complete description

-Equations (\ref{dyn-G}) and (\ref{dyn-M}) imply that Einstein's equation in quantum domain is separated into two pieces, one purely for spacetime and another for matter programmed by spacetime.
+Equations \ref{SchG} and \ref{SchMG} imply that Einstein's equation in quantum domain is separated into two pieces, one purely for spacetime and another for matter programmed by spacetime.
 This eliminates the Hilbert-space inconsistency of Einstein's equation.
-It is interesting to notice that in our picture, gravity as a unique programming field could be, mathematically, quantized alone, explaining the remarkable success of current loop quantum gravity.
-On the other hand, we must put the informational completeness and the matter contents into a trinary description to complete a consistent quantum theory of coupled gravity and matter, thus paving the way to consistently quantize the matter sector as well.
-However, the matter sector within quantized spacetime is currently not well understood and progress has been made steadily \cite{Thiemann-reg,cano-Ferimi,Spin-Fermi}.
-In this regard, it is reasonable to expect that the ICQFT will play a role in further development on quantum gravity, especially on quantization of the matter sector free of divergences.
+It should be emphasized that in our picture, gravity plays a unique role as the programming system, whose Hilbert space supports information-complete field operators \cite{ICQT}.
+By contrast, either the fermion field or its gauge field alone is information-incomplete; only jointly they are information-complete physical entity.
+Thus, quantizing gravity alone is meaningful within current loop quantum gravity of remarkable success.
+On the other hand, we must put the information-completeness and the matter contents into a trinary description to complete a consistent quantum theory of gravity coupled with matter, thus paving the way to consistently quantize the matter sector as well.
+However, the matter sector within quantized spacetime is currently not well understood and progress has been made steadily \cite{Thiemann-reg,Rovelli-eigen,cano-Ferimi,Spin-Fermi}.
+In this regard, it is reasonable to expect that the ICQFT will play a role in further development on quantum gravity, especially on quantization of the matter sector.